RuokaiYin/SATA_Sim/README.md

 ```

 ## Simple Usage Example
-Please first provide the shape information of the network by writing a yaml file like the vgg5_cifar10.yaml
+<p>Please first provide the shape information of the network by writing a yaml file like the vgg5_cifar10.yaml. <br>
 Then please specific the architecture like sata_config.yaml.
-You can directly use the sata_config.yaml to use the architecture of SATA.
+You can directly use the sata_config.yaml to use the architecture of SATA.<br>
 Then please specific the dynamic energy of the computation components in energy_configs.py.
-You can directly use the energy_configs.py for SATA.
+You can directly use the energy_configs.py for SATA.<br>
 Then please specific the dynamic energy of the computation components in energy_configs.py.
-You can directly use the energy_configs.py for SATA.
+You can directly use the energy_configs.py for SATA.<br>
 Please also specific the dynamic energy of memory components in mem_configs.py.
-This information can be got by using CACTI.
+This information can be got by using CACTI.<br>
-Then please specific the timesteps, all three kinds of sparsity, bitwidth of parameters other than spikes in energy_cal.py.
+Then please specific the timesteps, all three kinds of sparsity, bitwidth of parameters other than spikes in energy_cal.py.<br>
-Finally, run the energy_cal.py, you will get the energy estimation that normalized with the energy of a single MAC operation in ANNs.
+Finally, run the energy_cal.py, you will get the energy estimation that normalized with the energy of a single MAC operation in ANNs.</p>

 ## Contribution
 Active contributor: